shayanali9/vulnerablenodejsapplication/README.md

-# Vulnerable RESTful Web App with Node.js, Express, and MongoDB
+# Vulnerable RESTful Web App with Node.js

-final project by *Xue Zou*, <br>
-Course Cyber-security from Vanderbilt University, <br>
-fall 2019, taught by *Dr.Christopher Jules White*

 ## Goal
 Design a web app with Node.js, Express, and MongoDB and RESTful APIs and demonstrate the **OWASP Top Ten** on it.